scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 .. warning::

-   As of version 0.9 (released in Septembre 2011), the import path for scikit-learn has changed from `scikits.learn` to `sklearn`
+   As of version 0.9 (released in September 2011), the import path for scikit-learn has changed from `scikits.learn` to `sklearn`

 Loading an example dataset